BertRamlot/FlexML/README.md

 # EyeTracker

+Eye tracking framework for constructing a graph of ML-pipeline-components to:

+- generate eye data
+- train models
+- do demos/inference

-Predicts where you are looking at on your screen based on your webcam.
+Eye tracking specifically refers to "Predicting where you are looking at on your screen based on your webcam."

+All of the above can be done simultaniously and in real time, even allowing for feedback from the model to the data generation source (e.g. if a large error exits for samples in a certain area, the model can instruct the data generation tools to sample that area).

 Features:

 - Supports tracking multiple people at once
-- Designed to make it easy for anyone to (1) gather data, and (2) train their own model
-- Fast data gathering and training, a basic model takes about 2 minutes to create from scratch

 ## Results